Manipur: Vassal State of the Toungoo empire

+Vassal state of Konbaung dynasty

+In the 18th century, Bodawpaya, the king of Burma acquired the Manipur (1814) along with the western kingdoms of Arakan (1784), Assam (1817).

 By the medieval period, marriage alliances between the royal families of Manipur, Ahom kingdom and Burma had become common.
 Medieval era manuscripts discovered in the 20th century, particularly the Puya, provide evidence that Hindus from the Indian subcontinent had married Manipur royalty by at least the 14th century.
 In centuries thereafter, royal spouses came also from what is now Assam, Bengal, and Uttar Pradesh and from other South Indian kingdoms as well.
 Another manuscript suggests that Muslims arrived in Manipur in the 17th century, from what is now Bangladesh, during the reign of Meidingu Khagemba.
 The socio-political turmoil and wars, particularly the persistent and devastating Anglo-Burmese wars, affected the cultural and religious demography of Manipur.

-Imperial period
+British colonial period

 In 1824, the ruler of Manipur entered into a subsidiary alliance with the British Empire in the Indian subcontinent, which became responsible for Manipur's external defence.
 The British recognised that the state remained internally self-governing, as a princely state.
 During World War II, Manipur was the scene of many fierce battles between Japanese invaders and British Indian forces.
 The Japanese were beaten back before they could enter Imphal, which was one of the turning points of the overall war in South Asia.

-Modern history

-After the war, British India moved towards independence, and the princely states which had existed alongside it became responsible for their own external affairs and defence, unless they joined the new India or the new Pakistan.
-The Manipur State Constitution Act of 1947 established a democratic form of government, with the Maharaja continuing as the head of state.
-Maharaja Bodhchandra was summoned to Shillong, to merge the kingdom into the Union of India.
-He is believed to have signed the merger agreement under duress.
-Thereafter, the legislative assembly was dissolved, and in October 1949 Manipur became part of India.
-It was made a Union Territory in 1956. and a fully-fledged State in 1972 by the North-Eastern Areas (Reorganisation) Act, 1971.
+The Battle of Imphal, known to the Manipuris as Japan Laan, are among the lesser-known battles of the Second World War.
+Yet the Allied Victory in this battle was a turning point against the Japanese in East Asia.